marcelebbrecht/powerrouting/README.md

 * mixed networks to show interoperability of BatmanPO with normal Batman routers
 * for BatmanPO we have three modes: normal opration, one mode with higher (TriggerHappy) and lower (TriggerSloppy) thresholds
 * longterm run (all routing nodes will run out of battery before end) to examine which mode transmitts more packets

+Since version 0.93 BATMAN is not longer maintained.
+Maybe I return to that piece of work later on.

 Simulations with DYMO